How is Zeffy free?

 2. Conduct Prospect Research

-Prospect research involves identifying major or mid-tier donors with the capacity and willingness to donate.
-Since 80% of a nonprofit's revenue comes from around 20% of its donors, conducting prospect research is essential to spotting major donors and meeting fundraising goals.
+Prospect research involves identifying donors with the capacity and willingness to donate, attend events, and support fundraising strategies.
+Since 80% of a nonprofit's revenue comes from around 20% of its donors, conducting prospect research is essential to spotting loyal donors and meeting fundraising goals.

-Scan your donor database to find supporters who rank high on the following parameters:
+Scan your database to find out how many donors rank high on the following parameters:

 • Instances of involvement as a volunteer or board member.